About Me

 Research Interests

 I employ a mix of theoretical and empirical approaches in understanding these issues.
-On one hand, I develop models that capture the behavior of humans and algorithms.
-My interests and technical machinery on this front broadly relate to theoretical computer science, game theory and operations research.
-On the other hand, I also conduct empirical and experimental studies on real-world social media platforms to analyze data and measure human behavior, both to calibrate our models and to observe their applicability in practice.
+I develop models that capture the behavior of humans and algorithms, rooted in decision theory, behavioral economics and theoretical computer science.
+I also conduct data analysis and experiments on real-world human behavior.

-Previously, I have also worked on algorithmic fairness in contexts such as clustering and graph centrality.
+Previously, I have also worked on algorithmic fairness.

 Contacts